reubenson/reubenson.github.io/src/ceramics.md

         <figure>
           <img src="https://reubenson-portfolio.s3.us-east-1.amazonaws.com/assets/ceramics_tiny-cup.jpg" alt="small cup with handle">
           <figcaption>
-            Another exploration of the interplay of forms in a miniature vessel.
+            Another exploration of the balance of form in a miniature vessel, roughly the dimensions of a quarter.
           </figcaption>
         </figure>
       </li>